localstack/docs/content/en/user-guide/aws/s3/index.md

 Check out our [SDK documentation](https://docs.localstack.cloud/user-guide/integrations/sdks/) to learn how you can configure language SDKs to access LocalStack and S3.

 {{< alert title="S3 Force Path Style" >}}
-While using AWS language SDKs, you would need to configure `ForcePathStyle` to `true` in the S3 client configuration to use **Path style** requests.
-The S3 service endpoint is slightly different from the other service endpoints, because AWS is deprecating path-style based access for hosting buckets.
+While using [AWS language SDKs](https://aws.amazon.com/developer/tools/#SDKs), you would need to configure the `ForcePathStyle` parameter to `true` in the S3 client configuration to use **Path style** requests.
 If you want to use virtual host addressing of buckets, you can remove `ForcePathStyle` from the configuration.
+The `ForcePathStyle` parameter name can vary between SDK and languages, please check our [SDK documentation](https://docs.localstack.cloud/user-guide/integrations/sdks/)
 {{< /alert >}}

 If your endpoint is not prefixed with `s3.`, all requests are treated as **Path style** requests.